 Defenses To Murder Charges Filed In Los Angeles

 For example, one defense would be self-defense.
 Somebody attacks you, and you reasonably defend yourself, and death occurs.
 You may likely have a self-defense argument.
-Also, believe it or not, defense of others.
+Also, believe it or not, the defense of others.
 In defense of that person, if somebody dies, you potentially have a complete defense based on the defense of others' argument.

 Justifiable Homicide